 If you have or are requesting extra tickets, please e-mail us at email@example.com.
 Requests are limited to 2 extra tickets per graduate, and will be fulfilled on a first-come, first-served basis.

 All graduating students currently living on campus will be permitted to stay in their own rooms through graduation weekend.
 If you need to make arrangements for accommodations, here is a list of hotels.

 Visitor parking is available in all lots on campus.
-Campus Safety will be assisting visitors with the lots surrounding the Knott Athletic Complex.
-Note that if you are traveling southbound on Route 15 the turn-around in front of the Athletic complex will be blocked to move traffic more efficiently, and all traffic will be directed to the next turn-around.
+Public Safety will direct traffic at the PNC Sports Complex.
+Note that if you are traveling southbound on Route 15 the main entrance to the PNC Sports Complex will be blocked to move traffic more efficiently; all traffic will be directed to the next turn-around.

-Overflow, and easy access parking will be available on the West end of campus, across Route 15 in parking lots 8 and 10.
-Visitors using these lots may access the East end of campus via the pedestrian underpass.
+Overflow, and easy access parking will be available on the main, west-end of campus, across Route 15 in parking lots 8 and 10.
+Visitors using these lots may access the athletic, east-end of campus via the pedestrian underpass.

 Handicapped parking is available.
 Public Safety will direct cars with handicapped parking signs as space allows.

 Please note that all guests attending the Commencement Ceremony will be directed to the main, west entrance to the Knott ARCC.
 The back, east entrance is for handicapped drop-off only.
 Public Safety will direct cars to the back entrance to allow guests with mobility issues to be dropped-off.
 Cars will then be directed to park in one of the lots.
 For any persons entering the back, east entrance, a ticket is required for entry.